tlranda/dotfiles/README.md

 2) Log in to your account.

+3) Disable hardware acceleration (known to make the library/store hang when unattended for small periods of time) 3.1) Click 'Steam' in the upper left corner and navigate to settings 3.2) Navigate to the 'Interface' panel and ensure 'Enable GPU accelerated rendering in web views (requires restart)' is DISABLED
+    3.3) Enabling smooth scrolling in web views is OK -- you don't have to turn that off 3.4) While we're here, ensure your Start Up Location is set to Library and that 'Notify me about ...' is DISABLED

-3) Download a small game to trigger the proton compatibility layer installs / test.
+4) Download a small game to trigger the proton compatibility layer installs / test.

-4) For Lutris compatibility, make sure your profile has the following:
+5) For Lutris compatibility, make sure your profile has the following:
   + Visibility: Public
   + Game Visibility: Public